Recently in Economics Category

 But What Does "May" Mean, in "May Save Millions"?

-No one would say that Bill and Melinda Gates haven't changed the face of international public health.
+No one could say that Bill and Melinda Gates haven't changed the face of international public health.
 Mr. Gates leads a relentless campaign pushing the power of vaccines; he berates governments that don't vaccinate enough people; and he effectively leverages the media to deliver his messages.
 Last year the Gates Foundation held a fund-raiser hoping to collect $3.7 billion from governments and instead received $4.3 billion.
 As Global Alliance for Vaccination & Immunization's (GAVI) chief executive put it, "Bill was a little like a poker player who put a lot of chips on the table and scared everyone else off."
 Perhaps Gates is more a bridge guy, but point taken.

 1. First, there's the announcement itself.
 The data released is interim data; the full results of the malaria trial will be released in three years.
 Interim data releases are not unprecedented but past experiences, for instance with an AIDS vaccine, caution us against overly enthusiastic receptions for incomplete trials.